badsyntax/richardwillis.info/blog/setup-s3-cloudfront-cdn.md

 ---
-title: 'Setup Cloudfront & S3 for your Next.js app'
+title: 'Setup CloudFront & S3'
-excerpt: 'Setup Cloudfront & S3 for your Next.js app'
+excerpt: 'An overview of how to setup S3 & CloudFront'
 date: '2020-03-16T05:35:07.322Z'
 author:
   name: Richard Willis
   picture: '/assets/blog/authors/richard.jpg'
 ogImage:
   url: '/assets/blog/hello-world/cover.jpg'
-draft: true
+draft: false
 ---

 This posts describes how to:

-- Setup Cloudfront & S3 in AWS
+- Setup CloudFront & S3 in AWS
-- Setup a alternative domain with TLS
+- Setup an Alternate domain with TLS
-- Deploy static files to S3 with CI/CD (Github Action)

-## Setup Cloudfront & S3
+## Setup CloudFront & S3

-TODO: should the bucket be crated in the `ue-east-1` region?

-We'll use Cloudformation to create the S3 bucket and to create the Cloudfront distribution:
+It can be a little complex to get CloudFront and S3 configured correctly.
+The correct CORS configuration is required as you'll be serving your assets on a different domain to your main site, and the assets need to be "given permission" to work on specified origin domains.

+My initial attempt at this resulted in my assets being too aggressively cached, and they would not load via `fetch` as the CORS headers (or lack thereof) were cached by CloudFront.
+It's thus important to configure the caching policy correctly.

+After a lot trial and error I managed to create a working cloudformation template.

+The following template creates the following resources:

+- An S3 bucket with CORS configured for a list of allowed origins.
+- a CloudFront OriginAccessIdentity that allows CloudFront to read from S3.
+- A CloudFront caching policy with the correct CORS configuration.
+- A CloudFront distribution that uses the S3 bucket as origin source.

 ```yml
 AWSTemplateFormatVersion: '2010-09-09'